Noxid86/AskAssist/README.md

 When the user opens the page the automated refresh will be turned off.
 Clicking the word "waiting" on the right will begin the script and reveal the options.

 ![screenshot 'watching'](./screenshot-watching.png)
-When the script is running it's refresh the following options may be adjusted...
+When the script is running its refresh the following options may be adjusted...

 **Clickables...**
 watching: toggles the script back off.